Wasserstein Distributionally Robust Shallow Convex Neural Networks: Closing remarks

 In this work, we reformulate the $\ReLU$-SCNN training problem into its tractable convex order-1 Wasserstein distributionally robust counterpart by using the $\ell_1$-loss function and by conditioning on the set of sampling vectors required by the SCNN.
 We demonstrate that the training problem has inherent out-of-sample performance guarantees.
 We show that our settings allow the inclusion of convex physical constraints, which are then guaranteed to be respected during training\blue{, and easy integration in mixed-integer convex post-training verification programs.
 These results showcase the strength and potential of convex learning for critical applications.} We showcase the conservatism of our model in \blue{three} experiments: a synthetic experiment with controlled data corruption, the real-world prediction of non-residential buildings' hourly energy consumption\blue{, and two datasets from the UCI ML repository on which we certify model stability}.

 This work does have some limitations that must be highlighted.
 The WaDiRo-SCNN training problem is only defined for one output neuron, it is not yet GPU parallelizable, and, as most convex optimization problems, it takes an increasing amount of time to solve when augmenting its dimensionality, e.g., the maximal numbers of neurons in the hidden layers, the size of the training set, and the number of features.
-As such, adapting its formulation for GPU acceleration or adapting the algorithm to a more efficient solving method , similarly to work done by~\cite{mishkin2022scnn}, \cite{bai2023efficient} \blue{and more recently by \cite{feng2024cronos}}, would be highly interesting.
+As such, adapting its formulation for GPU acceleration or adapting the algorithm to a more efficient solving method, similarly to work done by~\cite{mishkin2022scnn}, \cite{bai2023efficient} \blue{and more recently by \cite{feng2024cronos}}, would be highly interesting.
 We remark that the integration of physical constraints has not been covered much as it will be investigated further in future works \blue{on nonlinear optimal control}.

-\paragraph{Acknowledgments}{This work was possible thanks to funding from the Fonds de recherche du Québec (FRQ), the Natural Sciences and Engineering Research Council of Canada (NSERC), Mitacs Accelerate, and Hilo by Hydro-Québec.
+\paragraph{Acknowledgements}{This work was possible thanks to funding from the Fonds de recherche du Québec (FRQ), the Natural Sciences and Engineering Research Council of Canada (NSERC), Mitacs Accelerate, and Hilo by Hydro-Québec under scholarships CGRS-M and B1X, as well as Grants RGPIN-2023-04235 and IT35303 \& IT38517.
 Special thanks to Salma Naccache and Bertrand Scherrer for their active support and the enriching discussions, as well as Steve Boursiquot, Ahmed Abdellatif, and Odile Noël from Hilo for making this project possible.}